 The CSA Initiative (Compliance, Safety, and Accountability) is an official FMCSA program that was introduced back in December of 2010 that uses a score-based system (the CSA score) to identify fleets who pose a major risk to road safety.

-Now that the FMCSA has created an online database for CSA scores, maintaining a good track record for your company is more important than ever as potential customers can perform a simple search to check a transportation company’s CSA score as an indicator of dependability.
+Now that the FMCSA has created an online database for CSA scores, maintaining a good track record for your company is more important than ever as potential customers can perform a simple search to check a transportation company’s rating as an indicator of dependability.

 Your CSA Score Is Now Available Online For Anyone to See